 There's loads more information on the Pension Portal, including a range of factsheets and useful documents.
-Click on the four links below to view some of the most popular ones:
+Click on the five links below to view some of the most popular ones:

 - Glossary and sources of help and advice

 - AWPP Third Definitive Trust Deed and Rules

 Sets out the legal basis for the Pension Plan and Trustee

+- Summary Funding Statement

+Records the objectives, policies and performance of the Trustee in relation to the funding of the DB division of the Plan

 - Statement of Investment Principles

-Explains the principles underlying our DC investment strategies to achieve our objectives (including the basis on which the Trustee invests the money paid into the Plan) - Lifetime Engagement Plan Sets out what happens when you join the Plan, the information that you receive annually and what happens when you get closer to retirement
+Explains the principles underlying our DB investment strategies to achieve our objectives (including the basis on which the Trustee invests the money paid into the Plan)

+- Lifetime Engagement Plan

+Sets out what happens when you join the Plan, the information that you receive annually and what happens when you get closer to retirement.